 Once you get to the top, the gorgeous view over the city will be worth it, we promise.
 Our advice would be to start off in the late afternoon so that you reach the top just before sunset.
 The colourful splashes of reds and oranges of the sky contrasting with the grey skyscrapers is a stunning sight, and will make for a great Instagram picture.

 As expected, if you are doing this hike in summer, please remember to carry along a lot of water, as the incredibly humid weather and hot sun beating down on your whilst you climb the stairs will take a toll on your body and you’ll need some proper hydration!

-7. Top things to do in Taipei Taiwan – Make a Wish in Pingxi and Release a Latern in the Sky
+7. Make a Wish in Pingxi and Release a Latern in the Sky

 Many would argue that this activity is now being overrun by tourists, but if you’re about the simple things in life, then learning to appreciate what the symbol of what this activity means will bring you much happiness.
 This activity was developed in the 19th century to pray for good luck, and has carried on to becoming an activity for those hoping for an opportunity to bring these well wishes to their family and friends.

 Pingxi is a tiny village where you can make a wish by writing it down onto a massive paper lantern and then burning it up and letting it float away into the air.
 As you can imagine, the scene is quite magical when it unfolds before your eyes.

 The lanterns are massive, and are made with paper instead of iron wires and bamboo laths in order to completely burn out before hitting the ground again.
 The activity takes part right next to the old railway tracks that run through the village, giving the setting quite a nostalgic feel, although you’ll have to try and ignore the hoards of crowds there to really get into the nostalgic mood.